-Finally, we argue that Yangtze estuary bathymetry is most consistent with the concept of minimum work and uniform dissipation for the more energetic conditions of the wet season.
-As a consequence extreme events are likely to be perturbations from this condition, while the sort of conditions that prevail in the dry season give rise to some energy dissipation, reflecting the extent to which the system is able to adjust.
-In the dry season the size of estuary needs to be smaller to do minimum work.
+Finally, we argue that the Yangtze estuary bathymetry is most consistent with the concept of minimum work and uniform dissipation for the more energetic conditions of the wet season.
+As a consequence extreme events (peak and no runoff) are likely to be perturbations from this condition, while the sort of conditions that prevail in the dry season give rise to more energy dissipation as a percentage of the energy input, reflecting the extent to which the system is able to adjust.
+In the dry season, the size of the estuary needs to be smaller to do minimum work.
 However we surmise that the channel cannot adjust fast enough to attain a condition of minimum work, due to the limited sediment supply.
 A detailed study of sediment dynamics over the wet and dry season is required to examine this conjecture in more detail.

-Acknowledgements This study was supported by the National Basic Research Program of China (973 Program) (No.2010CB951204) and National Natural Science Foundation of China (NSFC) (44107180).
+Acknowledgements This study was supported by the National Basic Research Program of China (973 Program) (No.2010CB951204), National Natural Science Foundation of China (NSFC) (44107180) and the 111 project (No. B08022).
 The authors acknowledge their indebtedness to the Shanghai Hydrological Administration and Changjiang Waterway Bureau for kindly providing the bathymetry and hydrology data.
 Michael Turnbull, from HR Wallingford Ltd., UK, is thanked for his technical support on numerical modelling.
 Alan Cooper and Jeremy Spearman, from HR Wallingford Ltd., UK, are thanked for providing their guidance on data processing and analysis.